Indigenous Summer Play Readings 2026

 Thank you to Northern Vision Development LP (NVD) and Air North, Yukon’s Airline for their continued support of touring artists throughout our Season and to What’s Up Yukon for supporting our print and digital marketing.

-We are also grateful to this year’s presenting organizations - Klondike Institute of Art and Culture (Dawson City YT), Great Northern Arts Festival (Inuvik, NWT) and The Guild Hall (Whitehorse YT).
+We are also grateful to this year’s presenting organizations - Klondike Institute of Art and Culture (Dawson City YT), Great Northern Arts Festival (Inuvik NWT) and The Guild Hall (Whitehorse YT).